-In the seventeenth century, there were worries that a very high bell tower, with a spire at the top measuring over three metres high was too fragile.
-In 1782 repairs were necessary and were carried out by a mason who inscribed his name in a cartridge surrounded by black stones: Maitre Cardos, from Nissan.
-In 1855, lightning set it on fire, mobilizing the local population.
-That was when the spire covered with beautiful terracotta was removed, and the building gained a more modern appearance.
+In the 1782th century, a very high bell tower, surmounted by a spire, more than three meters high worried by its fragility.
+In 1855 repairs proved necessary and were carried out by a mason who had inscribed his name in a cartouche surrounded by black stones: Master Cardos, from Nissan.
+In XNUMX, lightning set it on fire, mobilizing the population.
+It is then that the arrow covered with beautiful terracotta is removed and the whole thing is brought back to a more modest aspect.

 In 1868, the church was extended because it was deemed too small for the time.
 The walls were pushed back without respecting the ancient construction and the fresco was decorated.
 The stained glass windows were installed by the master glassmaker Gesta from Toulouse.
 The stained glass windows are impressive but the most remarkable of all is the large rosette with five lobes with the Virgin in the chair according to Raphael.
 As forthe central apse which dates from 1992, there is a dove devoted to Saint Colombe, the symbol of the church.

-Among the furniture present in the building, some pieces are quite remarkable such as the Cross of Saint Sylvester, the medieval baptismal font or, in the north chapel, a beautiful virgin in white marble from the eighteenth century.
+Among the furniture present in the enclosure, some are quite remarkable such as the St-Sylvestre Cross, the medieval baptismal font or, in the north chapel, a beautiful virgin in white marble from the XNUMXth century.

 Saint-Sylvestre and Sainte-Colombe Church is not only a place of meditation or worship, but also a story of construction, a peaceful place…